isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 <p>Join the Squad!</p>
 <p>Your hood is revving up for some epic sports showdowns!
 Whether you're
 a die-hard player or a weekend warrior, we want you to rep your local sports crews and battle your way to the Pesta Sukan in July and August.
-Take your

 </p><p>* <a href="#about" rel="noopener noreferrer nofollow">About Community Championship</a>